 In addition to inserting pictures into your posts, you can also edit images inside your posts.
 When you click an image you’ve already inserted, WordPress will give you points to scale it however you wish.
 You can use the alignment tools to align and preview exactly how the image will look in the post.

-For more options, click the “Edit” icon.
+For more options, select the image and click the Edit icon on the popup menu.
 This will let you set the caption and alternate text, manually specify the image size, and give it a clickable link.

 If you want more control when editing your image, you should use the Image Editor located in the Image Library.